-- C. Letters of Credit.
+C. Letters of Credit.
 The City may enter into a letter-of-credit ("LOC") agreement when such an agreement is deemed prudent and advantageous.
-The Finance Director or the Treasury Manager shall prepare (or cause to be prepared) and distribute to qualified financial institutions as described in paragraph 2 below, a request for qualifications which includes terms and conditions that are acceptable to the City. - 1.
-Provider Selection.
+The City Administrator or designee or the Finance Director-of-Administrative-Services-Agency-or-the-Treasury ManagerTreasurer or designee-shall prepare (or cause to be prepared) and distribute to qualified financial institutions as described in paragraph 2 below, a request for qualifications which includes terms and conditions that are acceptable to the City.

+- Provider Selection.
 Only those financial institutions with long-term ratings greater than or equal to that of the City, and short-term ratings of VMIG 1/A-1 F1, by Moody's Investors Service, Standard & Poor's Ratings Services and Fitch Ratings, respectively, may be solicited. - 2.
 Selection Criteria.
-The selection of LOC providers will be based on responses to a City-issued request for qualifications; criteria will include, but not be limited to, the following: - a) Ratings at least equal to or better than the City's - b) Evidence of ratings (including "Outlook")

-- c) Trading value relative to other financial institutions - d) Terms and conditions acceptable to the City; the City may provide a term sheet along with the request for qualifications to which the financial institution may make modifications - e) Representative list of clients for whom the bank has provided liquidity facilities - f) Fees, specifically, cost of LOC, draws, financial institution counsel and other administrative charges
+The selection of LOC providers will be based on responses to a City-issued request for qualifications; criteria will include, but not be limited to, the following: - a) Ratings at least equal to or better than the City's - b) Evidence of ratings (including "Outlook") - c) Trading value relative to other financial institutions - d) Terms and conditions acceptable to the City; the City may provide a term sheet along with the request for qualifications to which the financial instimution may make modifications - e) Representative list of clients for whom the bank has provided liquidity facilities - f) Fees, specifically, cost of LOC, draws, financial institution counsel and other administrative charges